hypervel/hypervel.org/docs/docs/middleware.md

 }
 ```

-`Request` and `Response` objects in Laravel Hyperf follow the [PSR-7](https://www.php-fig.org/psr/psr-7/) standard and are therefore `immutable`.
+`Request` and `Response` objects in Hypervel follow the [PSR-7](https://www.php-fig.org/psr/psr-7/) standard and are therefore `immutable`.
 This immutability has important implications for how you work with these objects:

 When you call methods like `$response->with***()`, you're not modifying the original `$response` object.
 Instead, you're creating a new object through cloning.
 For example: